greenelab/deep-review/all-sections.md

 ### Data, code, and model sharing

-A robust culture of data, code, and model sharing would do much to speed advances in this domain.
-The cultural barriers of data sharing in particular are perhaps best captured by the implications of using the term "research parasite" to describe scientists who use data from other researchers [@o0F1MXBC].
-In short, a field that honors only discoveries and not the hard work of generating useful data will have difficulty encouraging scientists to share their hard-won data.
+A robust culture of data, code, and model sharing would speed advances in this domain.
+The cultural barriers to data sharing in particular are perhaps best captured by the use of the term "research parasite" to describe scientists who use data from other researchers [@o0F1MXBC].
+A field that honors only discoveries and not the hard work of generating useful data will have difficulty encouraging scientists to share their hard-won data.
 Unfortunately, it's precisely those data that would help to power deep learning in the domain.
 Efforts are underway